MaximeB5/Blackjack/README.md

   - DOC :

-			-	Create a Class Diagram with the pictures in documentation.
+			-	Create a Class Diagram with the pictures in documentation : TODO : from Deck to the end
 			-	Add graphs representing the evolution of the score for wins and defeats.

   - TESTS :